Share this Article:

 Camille continued.
 “This gave me renewed optimism.
 Although my oncologist was brutally honest about the prognosis, he gave me visions of realistic hope.
 That with an intense regimen of chemotherapy, he felt confident that it could prolong my life.
 He gave me a glimmer of light on an otherwise very dark period.”

 After a grueling 17 months of intense treatment, her last treatment was in July of 2013.
-Today, Camille has no sign of cancer and has survived for more than 7 years.
+Since her diagnosis was in 2012, she has survived 11 years and has no sign of active cancer.
 She is so grateful to be alive and so committed to helping other patients cope with the same ordeal.
 She intends to dedicate her life’s mission to spreading awareness about this brutal disease and fundraising to help medical research discover life-extending treatments and eventually prevention and a cure.

 Camille Moses has since appeared on local and national television news broadcasts including “Good Morning America” and has been profiled in many published articles.
 She has made several videos that gives other patients encouragement and the will to fight.
 She has also lobbied Congress to increase funding for pancreatic cancer research.

-“I am so thankful that I can help other patients.” said Camille.
+“I am so thankful I can help other pancreatic cancer” said Camille Moses